Xomega-Net/Xomega.Docs/docs/framework/services/api/rest.md

 DELETE https://localhost/lookup-table/operators
 ```

-The lookup table `operators` will be reloaded next time it will be used or requested.
+The lookup table `operators` will be reloaded the next time it will be used or requested.

 ## Client REST service proxies